 What is an Invoice?

 An invoice is a document you send to a client before they pay.
-It's essentially a formal request for payment that outlines:
+As Investopedia defines it, it's a formal request for payment that outlines:

 - What products or services you provided